Adaptive and Multiple Time-scale Eligibility Traces for Online Deep Reinforcement Learning: Proposed eligibility traces

 \subsubsection{Case of nonlinear regressor}

-In contrast, however, the nonlinear regressors like DNNs cannot ignore the effects of parameter update in the gradients.
+In contrast, however, nonlinear regressors like DNNs cannot ignore the effects of parameter updates in the gradients.
 Specifically, $x(s)$ in eq.~\eqref{eq:grad_linear} is replaced with $x_i$ ($i = 1, \ldots, L$), which is depending on the parameters on $j < i$ layers: $x_i(s; \theta_{j < i})$.
 In addition, $y$ is computed multiplication of the features depending on $\theta_{\neq o}$, $x_L(s; \theta_{\neq o})$, and $\theta_o$.
-Such highly parameter-dependent gradients may not be reusable for updating the latest parameters as the eligibility traces since they are absolutely different from the gradients computed by the latest parameters and violate SGD.
+Such highly parameter-dependent gradients may not be reusable for updating the latest parameters as eligibility traces because they differ significantly from the gradients computed by the latest parameters and violate SGD.
 Here, the difference between the gradients computed by the past and latest parameters are defined as the \textit{gradient divergence}, $\Delta g(t, \theta_n) = g(t, \theta_{n+1}) - g(t, \theta_n)$.